Steve has been writing on this site for 10 years now and has in the past written on many subjects. He now concentrates on helping people.

 Let's look into a bit more detail

 #1 Vaccines are going to make the job much safer than it was up to November last year.
-I've had one of mine and will look forward to the 2nd one.
+I've now had both of mine and take a test twice a week.

-#2 Pent up demand for lessons means that there will be even more work available than ever there was pre - covid.
+#2 Pent up demand for lessons means that there will be even more work available than ever there was pre - covid and it was extremely busy before.

 #3 National shortage of instructors is a good thing for instructors but not good for learners and waiting lists.
 Good thing for instructor trainers like me.